atif0075/DireVue/docs/image/v-image-compare.md

 ## Arguments

-The `v-image-fallback` does not take any arguments.
+The `v-image-compare` does not take any arguments.

 ## Modifiers

-The `v-image-fallback` does not take any modifiers.
+The `v-image-compare` does not take any modifiers.

 ## Source Code